UwUham/galaxy-rice-dots/README.md

 You need to figure out where and how to find and install these fonts and programs yourself.
-Most should be available through your distributions package manager, and those that aren't (picom) can be somewhat easily compiled: tyrone's fork of picom is documented towards Ubuntu and other Debian based distributions.
+Most should be available through your distributions package manager, and those that aren't (picom) can be somewhat easily compiled:
+[tryone's fork of picom](https://github.com/tryone144/compton)  is documented towards Ubuntu and other Debian based distributions.

 ## Screenshot